Thursday, July 31, 2025

 We walked back to our hotel to rest and relax, briefly stopping at the beautiful Akureyrarkirkja (the main church), to take photos.

-My wife wrote the following about the day's encounter:
+My wife wrote the following about the day-to-day counter:

 Вчера мы гуляли в очень красивом базальтовом каньоне, потом заехали на симпатичную ферму где вкусно попили кофейку, познакомились с практически ручным оленем, потом купались в натуральных геотермальных источниках, после этого небольшой хайк в полях лавы с причудливыми каменными структурами и пещерами, потом еще один потрясающий водопад. Вечером приехали в очень симпатичный городок Акьюрери, который находится на берегу самого длинного фьорда в Исландии (около 60 километров). Там сходили в небольшой, но очень милый ботанический сад, очень вкусно поужинали и погуляли по городу, там набрели на тусовку автолюбителей antique cars, в общем день удался!